pgdouyon/dotfiles/README.md

 Just a repository to store my config files.

-I have my emacs config on here in case of emergency, but I use Vim primarily and don't keep the emacs config up to date.
+I have my emacs config on here in case of emergency, but I use Vim primarily and don't really keep the emacs config up to date.

+I'm just an amateur Clojure/Python/JavaScript hacker so my environment is geared mostly towards those languages.
 Feel free to clone and/or take whatever parts seem most interesting to you.

-Personally I recommend using the help docs (:h) liberally, they helped me pare down my vimrc a lot from all the cruft I had picked up sampling other vimrcs.
-(yes this is the pared down version....don't judge me....)
+My Vim setup makes heavy use of a family of plugins by [Shougo](http://github.com/Shougo), I highly recommend checking his stuff out.
+Particularly the [VimShell](http://github.com/Shougo/vimshell.vim) plugin (live terminal/repl/interpreter inside Vim) and the [Unite](http://github.com/Shougo/unite.vim) plugin (unified interface for a variety of search operations: file system, running processes, yank history, etc.).

+##Install

+The vimrc is configured to bootstrap itself (to be honest I haven't wiped out my .vim to test this yet), so installation should be as simple as copying it to the home directory and firing up Vim.